 Talk to your child

-Find out whether your child is feeling nervous and if so, why.
-Often children feel better when they voice their fears, so give your child a chance to talk about the process.
-If your child is afraid of failing or doing poorly, your reassurances will help him feel less frightened.
+If your child is feeling nervous, ask why.
+Often children feel better when they voice their fears, so give your child a chance to talk about the process and what they are afraid of.
+If your child is worried about failing or doing poorly, your reassurances will help him feel less frightened.
 Learning expert Annie Murphy Paul recommends an exercise called expressive writing.
 The morning of a test, have your child spend 10 minutes jotting down the many things on her mind.
 It’s a proven way to relieve your child’s working memory.
 Watch Annie Murphy Paul explain expressive writing and why it helps.

 Help your child practice